 Dawn Aerospace develops a Non-Toxic Propulsion System

 Based in New Zealand and the Netherlands, Dawn Aerospace builds same-day reusable launch vehicles and high-performance, non-toxic propulsion systems for satellites of all sizes.
-The startup’s SmallSat Propulsion Thruster simplifies systems and replaces poisonous hydrazine with nitrous oxide and propene.
-For CubeSats, it increases capabilities by supplying significantly higher performance than electric-based propulsion systems with the same propellants.
+The startup’s SmallSat Propulsion Thruster replaces poisonous hydrazine with nitrous oxide and propene.
+For CubeSats, it significantly improves performance than electric-based propulsion systems with the same propellants.

 6. Space Activity Management